wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

   .join("");
 ```

-We could have also used the `&&` operator instead like so:
+We could have also used the `&&` operator instead like so 👇

 ```js
 ${item.compelte && 'checked'}